How to prevent getting sick with measles

 - Red spots or rash

-Measles can lead to serious health problems that could lead to hospitalization, especially for young child 5 and under.
+Measles can lead to serious health problems that could lead to hospitalization, especially for children 5 and under.
 Some common complications include ear infections, diarrhea, pneumonia, and encephalitis (swelling of the brain).

 How does measles spread?